 Free and fair competition underlines the need for reform in the broadcasting industry.
-However, the National Broadcasting and Telecommunications Commission's upcoming licensing for digital terrestrial TV is feared to maintain a decades-long monopoly, if not worsening the situation.
+However, the National Broadcasting and Telecommunications Commission's upcoming licensing for digital terrestrial TV is feared to maintain a decades-long monopoly, if

 Concern is now centred on the licensing criteria.
 Academics and consumer groups fear that if big players are allowed to bid for all types of licences and if winning them is based on the highest bid, the industry will remain in their hands.
 Also being debated is whether those bidders should be allowed to compete for public-TV channels, which account for 12 of the 48 channels on offer.
 Public-TV licences will be auctioned separately from the 12 commercial channels.